 Option 1: Drying Out Paint

-Certain types of paint, such as latex, acrylic, and water-based variants, should never be disposed of in liquid form.
+Latex, acrylic and other water-based paints must be solidified before disposal.
 It’s crucial to avoid pouring leftover paint down drains or tossing cans directly into the trash.

 - Remove the lid and let the paint dry in a well-ventilated area.